2021 and 2020 Elections

-On this page you will find official records, documents and results for the 2020 Elections: Presidential Primary, Primary and General.
-You will be able to access the records as the information becomes available according to the election timeline.
+On this page you will find official records, documents and results for the 2021 and 2020 Elections.
+You will be able to access the records for 2021 as the information becomes available according to the election timeline.

 For information on processing of the election results, visit the Election Results Process page.

 Ballot Image Audit and Review Tool 2020 General Election